-- Services or supplies that are not a part of the home health care plan. - Services of a person who usually lives with you, or who is a member of your or your spouse's or your same-sex partner's family. - Services of a certified or licensed social worker. - Services for infusion therapy.
+- Services or supplies that are not a part of the home health care plan. - Services of a person who usually lives with you, or who is a member of your or your spouse's family. - Services of a certified or licensed social worker. - Services for infusion therapy.